Volume 67, Issue 1

-In May and June 2016, over a dozen GHS staff and physicians completed training in Change Acceleration Process (CAP) and/or Work-Out methodologies.
+In May and June 2016, over a dozen Prisma Health staff and physicians completed training in Change Acceleration Process (CAP) and/or Work-Out methodologies.
 CAP is a method and set of tools for moving through any kind of change efficiently and effectively.
 Work-Out is a rapid cycle, team-based problem-solving approach.
 Participants then applied the training to projects that improved processes ranging from increasing the effectiveness of team huddles for Patient Centered Medical Home to developing a best practice advisory for non-accidental trauma in the emergency room.

 Please contact Shannon Harris at firstname.lastname@example.org for more information on upcoming training opportunities on these methodologies.

 Over 40 leaders from the area have been selected to take part in the Riley Institute at Furman University’s Diversity Leaders Initiative.
 This season’s Riley Fellow participant from Prisma Health is Robin Stelling, manager, Community Relations.

 Members of the recently concluded fall class are Karen Potter, manager, Public Relations; Scott Sasser, MD, chair, Department of Emergency Medicine; and Peter Tilkemeier, MD, MMM, chair, Department of Medicine.

 MedTrans flight paramedics can transfer a patient to Prisma Health’ Emergency Trauma Center in minutes from a remote location—and often, minutes are all a patient has—as life-saving interventions must start right away.